 If your school opts to offer Pre-AP courses to help prepare your students for AP and other college-level courses, here’s what we supply.

-Instructional resources: High-quality texts and source materials paired with effective teaching strategies, model lessons, and shared routines that illustrate challenging classroom practice and offer teacher support for designing instruction.
+Instructional resources: High-quality texts and source materials paired with model lessons that illustrate effective teaching strategies, shared routines, and challenging classroom practice that offers teacher support for designing instruction.